View of Jaipur, India

 In the center of Jaipur is the City Palace, a luxurious compound that was formerly the capital of Rajasthan.

-There's a lot to see and admire in this series of buildings that's set up as a museum.
+There's a lot to see and admire in this series of buildings set up as a museum.

 City Palace